awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_next_master_log.md

 # mysql\.rds\_next\_master\_log<a name="mysql_rds_next_master_log"></a>

-Changes the replication master log position to the start of the next binary log on the master\.
+Changes the source database instance log position to the start of the next binary log on the source database instance\.
 Use this procedure only if you are receiving replication I/O error 1236 on a read replica\.

 ## Syntax<a name="mysql_rds_next_master_log-syntax"></a>